-The optional stirrup straps are so simple to install.
+The "over the back" stirrup straps are very simple to install.
 Just lace the front billet through the loop at the end of the strap and lay the strap over the seat of your bareback pad then attach your stirrup.
 The strap has holes and a conway buckle for making length adjustments.
+Stirrups are NOT included.

 Keep in mind that this bareback pad does not have a tree and if you put too much pressure in one stirrup over the other the pad may roll.
-Also if you use excessive pressure in your stirrups you may want to use a liner or heavier pad under your bareback pad to protect your horse from pressure from the straps.
-I've designed these to go over the bareback pad in this way because it does help the stability of the pad.
+Also if you use excessive pressure in your stirrups you may need to use a quality saddle pad under your bareback pad to protect your horse from the pressure.
+Listen to your horse and check him/her for soreness until you understand his/her needs.

 Choose carefully.
 May the horse be with you. 🙂